MechanicalRock/mechanicalrock.github.io/_posts/2020-08-18-scaffolding-single-page-applications-with-cdk.md

 Once we run `cdk synth` and `cdk deploy`, we should see our custom domain in the output.
 Navigating to it should show our site content along with the SSL certificate.

-So there you have it, a reusable template for deploying static sites using AWS CDK.
+So there you have it, a reusable template for deploying single page applications using AWS CDK.
 You can view the [full template on GitHub](https://gist.github.com/timveletta/4e751f4add532ed246642d061ad3fcb9) and if you have any questions feel free to contact me on Twitter ([@TimVeletta](https://twitter.com/timveletta)).
 If you also want to know how to scaffold your build pipelines using CDK, my colleague JK Gunnink [wrote a great article on it](https://mechanicalrock.github.io/2020/01/31/inception-pipeline-cdk.html).
 At [Mechanical Rock](https://www.mechanicalrock.io/), we love helping clients build scalable, dependable and reusable systems using infrastructure-as-code to achieve their business goals.
 If you think we can help you, feel free to [contact us](https://www.mechanicalrock.io/lets-get-started).

 ## Troubleshooting

 I ran into a couple of issues in putting together this template and couldn't find a lot of information on how to fix them.
 I hope this is useful if you are running into similar issues.

-#### Failed to create resource.
+### Failed to create resource.
 Cannot request more certificates in this account.
 Contact Customer Service for details.

 So I had this error message after a number of failed stack updates when initially creating the SSL certificate.
 Chances are it has already created multiple certificates for the same domain which are in **Pending Validation** state so you have to go through and delete them.
 Don't forget to change your region to `us-east-1` for this otherwise you won't see the certificates.

-#### Failed to create resource.
+### Failed to create resource.
 Resource is not in the state certificateValidated.

 This issue was related to my Route53 settings which caused problems when trying to validate the SSL certificate.
 To fix it, I had to ensure my domain name servers matched the ones listed in my Hosted Zone.